jumpnow/jumpnowtek-site/_drafts/BeagleBone-kernel-development.md

 ### Fetch the Linux source

-The kernel recipe *linux-stable_4.0.bb* has the repository location, branch and commit of the kernel source used by Yocto.
+The kernel recipe *linux-stable_4.1.bb* has the repository location, branch and commit of the kernel source used in the Yocto build.

 These lines have the details

-    SRCREV = "be4cb235441a691ee63ba5e00843a9c210be5b8a"
+    SRCREV = "0f57d86787d8b1076ea8f9cbdddda2a46d534a27"
     SRC_URI = " \
-        git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git;branch=linux-4.0.y \
+        git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git;branch=master \

 Here are the commands to checkout that same kernel source

     $ cd ~/bbb
     $ git clone git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git

+If the branch was not *master*, say for instance it was *linux-4.0.y*, then you would checkout that branch

     $ cd linux-stable
     $ git checkout -b linux-4.0.y origin/linux-4.0.y

-That gets you to the correct git branch.
-Depending on whether I've kept the `meta-bbb` repository up-to-date, the current commit on the *linux-4.0.y* branch may or may not match the **SRCREV** in the recipe.
+That gets you to the correct git branch, but depending on whether I've kept the `meta-bbb` repository up-to-date, the current commit on the branch may or may not match the **SRCREV** in the recipe.
 If they don't match, you can checkout a particular older commit explicitly or you can modify the recipe to use the latest commit.
 Checking out the same branch is usually sufficient.

 ### Apply existing patches

-Currently the `meta-bbb/recipes-kernel/linux/linux-stable_4.0.bb` recipe has a number of patches that I've included to add support for spidev, i2c and a few touchscreens.
+Currently the `meta-bbb/recipes-kernel/linux/linux-stable_4.1.bb` recipe has a number of patches that I've included to add support for *spidev*, *i2c* and a few touchscreens.
 Use *git* to apply these same patches to your new linux-stable repository.

 Start by creating a working branch